rajayarli/Kim-Iskon/content/project/Vrindavan Groves/index.md

 ---
-title: Twilight
+title: Vrindavan Groves (40cm by 31cm)
-summary: Twilight (47cm by 38cm) — Embroidery and patchwork.
-As twilight descends, Radha and Krishna dance in the forest groves, where every step is love, and every breeze sings their name.
+summary: Embroidery and patchwork.
+In the meadows of Vrindavan their love blossoms like a sacred garden, where every petal and leaf speak of their unity.
+Krishna’s playful glances and Radha’s tender sighs dance in the breeze.
 tags:
   - Textile
   - Devotion